Does Your Website Run On WordPress? How To Tell

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-It’s also an easy to install and very easy to use browser extension.
+It’s also an easy to install and easy to use browser add-on.

-Once you have installed the Wappalyzer extension on your web browser, icons will appear in your web browser identifying which software is being used by all the sites you are visiting …
+After installing Wappalyzer, icons will display in your web browser menu allowing you to see which technologies are being used by all the sites you are visiting …

-If the WordPress icon displays on the browser menu (as shown in the screenshot above), then the site has been built with WordPress.
+If you see the WordPress icon showing on the browser menu (as shown in the screen shot above), then the site has been built with WordPress.

 SpyBar